yiyiyuan0225/yiyiyuan0225.github.io/index.md

 &emsp;&emsp;Here is **Songning Lai (赖颂宁)**.

 &emsp;&emsp;I am a junior student studying in the School of Information Science and Engineering(**Chongxin College**), Shandong University in China.
-Here is my [Resume](https://caihanlin.com/file/Resume-HanlinCAI.pdf).
+Here is my Resume (Resume to be completed, please look forward to).

 ## Research Interests